Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Driver’s License – as a second form of ID

-- Prescriptions – bring a paper copy of all your prescriptions for medication.
-We also carry our vaccination documents, but no one has asked for them in the last 2+ years.
+- Prescriptions – bring a printed copy of your prescriptions; we also carry our vaccination records

 KARI’S TIP: Theft is a huge problem in some parts of Africa.
-While in Tanzania, we never felt unsafe.
-But I also wouldn’t carry all your cash on you when walking around.
-Keep most of it hidden deep inside your luggage, or split between different pieces of luggage.
+Keep most of your cash hidden in your luggage or split between different bags instead of carrying it all on you.

-KARI’S TIP: American money (US dollars) is widely accepted in Tanzania.
-We never got any Tanzanian shillings during our time there.
-We either used our credit cards or paid in USD.
+KARI’S TIP: US dollars are widely accepted in Tanzania.
+We never needed Tanzanian shillings during our trip.

 Read detailed descriptions about our safari experience here – including our lodging, the food, the animals, the costs, etc.